NamtaoProductions/namtao-com/src/site/notes/Misusing Macros for Fn and profit.md

 What is wrong here?

-speaker_note: |
 Let's look at this simple, Rust function.

-It may be elegant and beautiful, but nonetheless, clippy (both my wise master and infuriating nemisis) has a problem with it.
+It may be elegant and beautiful, but nonetheless, clippy (both my wise master and infuriating nemesis) has a problem with it.

 ```rust +validate:rust-script
 fn addone(x: i32) -> i32 { x + 1 }